AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-When you’re shopping for a car insurance policy in Georgia, you’ll have dozens of options to choose from.
-And while it’s great to have options, having quite so many can feel overwhelming.
-We’ve helped you narrow down your search by identifying the four best car insurance companies in Georgia.
-Each of these companies brings something different to the table and is perfectly suited to a different type of driver.
+We’ve helped you narrow down your search by identifying five of our favorite car insurance companies in Georgia.
+Each of these companies brings something different to the table and is suited to a different type of driver.

-The Best Car Insurance in Georgia
+Summary of the Best Car Insurance in Georgia

-Best Car Insurance for High-Risk Drivers in Georgia: Direct Auto
+4. Best for High-Risk Drivers: Direct Auto

-Best Car Insurance for Military Families in Georgia: USAA
+5. Best for Military and Veterans: USAA

 Comparison of the Best Car Insurance in Georgia